rukundo-joe/rukundo-joe/README.md

 - 👋 Hi, I’m @rukundo-joe
-- 👀 I’m interested in coding stuffs and basketball playing
+- 👀 I’m interested in coding stuffs and basketball as well
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Frappe
-- 💞️ I’m looking to collaborate on new technologies in web and software designing and developing
+- 💞️ I’m looking to collaborate on new technologies in web and software designing and development
-- 📫 How to reach me @ruk_iam18 #twitter @joe_rukundo #instagram @+250782650383 #whatsapp or #phone-call

 <!---
 rukundo-joe/rukundo-joe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.